ALiao1432/Movie/README.md

 * [RxJava2](https://github.com/ReactiveX/RxJava) : for building the asynchronized request to The Movie DB
 * [Retrofit](https://square.github.io/retrofit/) & [Gson](https://github.com/google/gson) : building service based on the REST API from THe Movie DB
 * [Glide](https://github.com/bumptech/glide) : for loading image
-* [NetworkState](https://github.com/ALiao1432/NetworkState) : the library I built for monitoring if the network is connecting via Wifi, Mobile or not connecting
+* [NetworkState](https://github.com/ALiao1432/NetworkState) : the library I built for monitoring if the network is connecting via Wifi, Mobile or not connecting.
+It provide the ability for app to reload the data when reconnection to valid network
 * [ColorHintBar](https://github.com/SeamasShih/ColorHintBarLibrary) : the library built from my friend to work with ViewPager to indicate the current page of ViewPager

 # Demo gif link